Forefather inspiration

 A ‘sperveri‘?
 That was the, often heavily, embroidered canopy or tent placed over the marriage bed in order to provide privacy for the new couple (a rare, and stunning, complete example pictured right).

 These tents, only ever embroidered by the female members of the family as you might expect, also formed part of the girl’s dowry.
-Which also explains why so few have remained in existence – the tent was often broken up into its constituent parts to multiply the dowry.
+Which also explains why so few have remained in existence – the tent was often broken up into its constituent parts to prednisone multiply the dowry.

 The particular piece Studiolav took inspiration from is pictured on the left.
 This panel will have formed the ‘entrance’ to one such tent.